Links to other documents:

 John Reid is said to have threatened to withdraw the whole bill if parliament insists that it must cover police and prisons as well as corporations – but the Lords

-(iii) Such “experiments” are all very well, it might be said, but: can they avoid competition with larger businesses – that is, will the "system" let them flourish?
+However, some might say: such “experiments” are all very well, but can they avoid competition with larger businesses – that is, will the "system" let them flourish?
 Won’t they remain a minor part of the economy?

 (i) Only an end to capitalism, and the establishment of socialism or communism can bring business into the control of the whole community.
 In such a system all capital would be owned collectively, and production would be managed in the interests of the whole society.